Source code for kmapper.plotlyviz

 print(

-"""To use the plotly visualization tools, you must have the packages python-igraph, plotly, and ipywidgets installed in your environment."""
+"""To use the plotly visualization tools, you must have the packages igraph, plotly, and ipywidgets installed in your environment."""

 """ It looks like at least one of these is missing.
 Please install again with"""